ghazi98/piholeblocklist/README.md

 # piholeblocklist
-This github repository hosts a .txt file that contains a blocklist of domains for my DNS server.
+This github repository hosts a .txt file that contains a blocklist of domains for my DNS server (pihole).
 This list blocks domains related to social media.

 # Usage:
 <details>